Grilled Octopus with Potatoes

 Spring and summertime are the seasons to enjoy some grilled octopus.

-Don’t let this sea creature intimidate you.
-I was intimidated by octopus for many years until I finally got the nerve to try cooking it by making one of our favorite appetizers we always order at one of our go-to restaurants here in Charleston.
+Don’t let this sea creature intimidate you.ย I was intimidated by octopus for many years until I finally got the nerve to try cooking it and seeing if it is even worth it.

 I found out that octopus is relatively easy to prep before grilling.
 There’s really nothing to it.